 Since 2015, the Health Fund has offered mini-grants of up to $2,000 to Healthy Congregations churches to support Summer Food Service Program (SFSP) start-up or expansion in their communities, in partnership with a USDA/KSDE-approved sponsor, or via approval as a new sponsor.

-Due to the COVID-19 pandemic, there is increased need in many communities to support local efforts for children to have access to food.
-During the school year, most of these children will have access to school meals.
-However, summer can be a crucial time where additional support, locations, and volunteerism can make the difference and help ensure children won’t go hungry.
+During the school year, most children have access to school meals.
+However, summer can be a crucial time where additional support, locations, and volunteerism can make the difference and help ensure children don’t go hungry.

 For the 2022 SFSP season, the Health Fund again seeks to support Healthy Congregations teams, working in coordination with schools and community agencies, to help ensure children continue to have access to nutritious food this summer.